Uniformly dominant local rings and Orlov spectra of singularity categories: Introduction

 In this paper, we define a {\em uniformly dominant} local ring as a local ring $R$ such that there exists an integer $r$ such that in $\ds(R)$ the residue field of $R$ can be built out of each nonzero object by taking direct summands, shifts and at most $r$ mapping cones.
 We call the infimum of such integers $r$ the {\em dominant index} of $R$.
 When $R$ is a uniformly dominant local ring, $R$ is a dominant local ring in the sense of \cite{dlr}, whence $R$ is Tor-friendly and Ext-friendly in the sense of \cite{AINS}, in particular, the Auslander--Reiten conjecture holds for $R$, and moreover, the thick subcategories of $\ds(R)$ are completely classified under some assumptions; see \cite{dlr} for the details.

-For a local ring $R$, we denote by $\ann\ds(R)$ the annihilator of $\ds(R)$.
+For a local ring $R$, we denote by $\ann\ds(R)$ the {\em annihilator} of $\ds(R)$, that is to say, the set of elements $a$ of $R$ such that for each object $X$ of $\ds(R)$ the multiplication morphism $X\xrightarrow{a}X$ in $\ds(R)$ is zero; note that this is an ideal of $R$.
 For a finitely generated $R$-module $M$, we denote by $\nu(M)$ the minimal number of generators of $M$, and by $\syz^nM$, where $n\in\N$, the $n$th syzygy of $M$ in a minimal free resolution of $M$.
 Motivated by Theorem \ref{43}, we shall prove the following theorem.

 \begin{thm}[Corollaries \ref{40} and \ref{28}] Let $(R,\m,k)$ be a local ring of depth $t$.
 Put $s=1$ when $t=0$, and put $s=2^{\edim R}$ when $t>0$.
 Then the following statements hold true. \begin{enumerate}[\rm(1)] \item If the syzygy $\syz^{t+1}k$ (resp. $\syz^tk$) is a direct summand of a finite direct sum of copies of $\syz^{t+2}k$, then $R$ is a uniformly dominant local ring with dominant index at most $s(2t+3)-1$ (resp. $s(2t+4)-1$). \item Assume that $R$ is excellent, equicharacteristic and has an isolated singularity.
 Let $J$ be an $\m$-primary ideal contained in $\ann\ds(R)$.
 Put $m=\nu(J)$ and set $l=\ell\ell(R/J)$.
 Suppose that $R$ is uniformly dominant with dominant index $n$.
 Then every nonzero object of $\ds(R)$ has generation time at most $(n+1)(m-t+1)l-1$.
 In particular, $\ds(R)$ has finite Orlov spectrum and has ultimate dimension at most $(n+1)(m-t+1)l-1$. \end{enumerate} \end{thm}